The quality of our water is a direct link to the quality of our health.

 Suggested Maintenance Schedule

-Please note: the information below is not the end all of maintenance for your rainwater harvest system.
+Please be aware: the information provided below doesn't cover all maintenance aspects for your rainwater harvesting system.

-Water sustains all forms of life.
-Water is Life.
-Clean Water = health.
+Water sustains all life forms.
+Water equals Life.
+Clean Water equals health.

-Water sustains all forms of life.
-Water is Life.
-Clean Water = health.
+Water sustains all life forms.
+Water equals Life.
+Clean Water equals health.

-4. Inspect the storage tank monthly.
-Check all of the inlets and outlets to be sure there are no gaps and any openings are screened.
-Check around the tank for excess water which might indicate a leak.
-Change overflow pipe and in-take pipes nylon mesh.
-Look for any signs of erosion around the tank.
-Check around the tank lid to be sure that surface debris and runoff cannot enter the tank.
-Fix any problems found during this inspection immediately.
+4. Perform a monthly inspection of the storage tank.
+Examine all inlets and outlets to ensure there are no gaps, and that any openings are screened.
+Inspect the area around the tank for signs of excess water, which may indicate a leak.
+Replace the nylon mesh on overflow and intake pipes.
+Look for signs of erosion around the tank.
+Check the tank lid to ensure that surface debris and runoff cannot enter the tank.
+Promptly address any issues identified during this inspection.

-5. Check the water distribution piping and pump.
-Look around the distribution piping for any indications of a leak.
+5. Inspect the water distribution piping and pump.
+Examine the distribution piping for any signs of leaks.

-6. Inspect the final water treatment system and replace parts as needed.
-Keep a small notebook near to record filter change dates.
-If the rainwater harvesting system is being used indoors, additional water treatment after the storage tank is highly recommended.
-This treatment can include sediment filters, carbon filters, Quantum Disinfection, Class A ultraviolet lights, and more.
-This equipment should be checked monthly and consumable parts, such as filter cartridges and Class A ultraviolet light bulbs, quartz sleeve, should be cleaned/replaced according to the manufacturer’s guidelines.
-In addition, if the water is used for potable uses (drinking, cooking, bathing, handwashing, etc.) the water quality should be tested annually.
+6. Review the final water treatment system and replace any necessary parts.
+Keep a small notebook nearby to record filter change dates.
+If the rainwater harvesting system is utilized indoors, consider additional water treatment after the storage tank.
+This could involve sediment filters, carbon filters, Quantum Disinfection, Class A ultraviolet lights, and more.
+Check this equipment monthly, and replace consumable parts like filter cartridges and Class A ultraviolet light bulbs or quartz sleeves according to the manufacturer's instructions.
+Moreover, if the water is intended for potable use (drinking, cooking, bathing, handwashing, etc.), it's essential to test the water quality annually.

-Chlorine treatment according to College of Tropical Agriculture and Human Resources, Patricia Macomber recommended level of 1 ppm and chlorine test kits are recommended.
-The active ingredient of most household bleach products is sodium hypochlorite.
-Read the label to find out the sodium hypochlorite content.
-Do not use scented bleach or products with other types of additives.
-Some household bleach products contain 6 percent sodium hypochlorite.
-In this case, you would use 2 ounces (1⁄4 cup) per 1000 gallons during rainy periods and 4 ounces per 1000 gallons during dry periods.
+Follow the chlorine treatment guidelines provided by Patricia Macomber of the College of Tropical Agriculture and Human Resources, aiming for a recommended level of 1 ppm.
+Ensure you have chlorine test kits available.
+Most household bleach products contain sodium hypochlorite as their active ingredient.
+Check the label to determine the sodium hypochlorite content.
+Avoid using scented bleach or products with additional additives.
+Some household bleach products may contain 6 percent sodium hypochlorite.
+In such cases, use 2 ounces (1⁄4 cup) per 1000 gallons during rainy periods and 4 ounces per 1000 gallons during dry periods.

 Chlorine Tablets - * DO NOT USE POOL TABS WITH STABILIZER - THE STABILIZER IS CYANURIC ACID.